TETHERED BALLOON and AEROSTAT COMPARISONS

-Due the above reasons, NCB’s are unsafe to leave unattended for any length of time
+Due the above reasons, NCBs are unsafe to leave unattended for any length of time.

-When more flying line is let out, the Kingfisher does not fly higher, instead it goes under the telephone wire and becomes entangled.
+When more flying line is let out, the Kingfisher does not fly higher.
+Instead, it goes under the telephone wire and becomes entangled.
 It proved hazardous to fly these balloons in strong winds.

-A Skyhook Helikite half the size of the Kingfisher net-curtain balloon, flies steadily, way above the wildly moving Kingfisher.
+A Skyhook Helikite half the size of the Kingfisher net-curtain balloon flies steadily, way above the wildly moving Kingfisher.
 Helikites cope with high winds far better than net-curtain balloons.

-Essentially, Net-Curtain-Balloons suffer from a lack of four things:
+Net Curtain Balloons suffer from a lack of four things: